Brandon-Baker11/Configuring-Active-Directory/Docs/Configuring-MS-EntraID-Connect.md

 # Configuring Microsoft Entra Connect

+## What is Microsoft Entra Connect?
+Microsoft Entra Connect is a utility that integrates your on-premises Active Directory Domain Services with Microsoft Entra ID (formerly Azure AD), allowing for a hybrid identity environment.
+This allows you to:
+- Single Sign-On (SSO) for on-prem and cloud applications
+- Secure authentication options such as Password Hash Synchronization and Pass-through Authentication
+- Centralized identity management using one set of credentials across environments

 ## Overview
 In this lab I will demonstrating the installation and configuration of Microsoft Entra Connect to my Windows Server 2022 virtual machine.
 Microsoft Entra Connect is a program that allows you to integrate a Microsoft Azure tenant to an already existing Active Directory on-premises environment.
 With this hybrid environment you get to experience the benefit of single sign on for on-prem and cloud applications, enhanced security through authentication methods like Password Hash Synchronization and Pass-through Authentication, and leveraging a single set of sign in credentials to access on-premises and cloud applications.